“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 “PEACE?!” he asked, incredulous.
 “I thought that’s only what good guys want!”

 It would be years later when I’d realize just how perfectly that remark struck the core of those movies.
 Who are the “good guys”?
 It would seem that though good and evil may exist, they are defined in the Prequels without certainty.
-They are shrouded in political complexity, and easily misunderstood – subject to different points of view.
 However mechanically broken and debilitated they present as pictures, this quality of intelligence alone puts them parsecs and lightyears above every single Disney cinematic abomination we have seen since 2015.

 Four years ago, I wrote a piece for fun about the ways Rogue One: A Star Wars Story blatantly contradicts the text and story of the original Star Wars movie.
 Now I return to discuss the nature of ambiguity.
 I have said before that the Prequels are the most interesting bad films of all time.
 I stand by that statement, and I continue to love and appreciate them all the more as time passes.
-And if the popularity of The Mandalorian, and of The Clone Wars series is any indication, so do you.
+And if the popularity of The Mandalorian, Rebels, and The Clone Wars series is any indication, I am not alone.

 One of the reasons it was so easy to get invested in the story of the original Star Wars is that the good guys and bad guys are easily and immediately identified, as is the central conflict.
 The opening text crawl describes a “period of civil war” featuring the “evil galactic empire” with its planet-killing space station and “sinister agents” chasing a princess who’s trying to help the rebels “restore freedom to the galaxy.”